 Fishing At Cabo San Lucas

-Cabo San Lucas sits on the southern tip of Mexico’s Baja Peninsula and is a mecca for offshore fishing across the world.
-The waters off Cabo San Lucas are extremely rich and are home to everything from the species I listed above as well whales, seals, dolphins, manta rays, and lots more.
+Cabo San Lucas sits on the southern tip of Mexico’s Baja Peninsula and is a mecca for offshore fishing worldwide.
+The waters off Cabo San Lucas are extremely rich and are home to everything from the species I listed above, as well as whales, seals, dolphins, manta rays, and lots of amazing aquatic life.

 If you’re looking for an offshore fishing trip of a lifetime, then a trip to Cabo is something you should seriously consider.
-What Cabo is known for are the numbers of striped marlin, sailfish, and dorado that come into its waters when the sardines show up and it’s not uncommon to catch more than 20 striped marlins in a day.
-Marlin fishing in Mexico is probably the most popular choice for visiting anglers.
+Cabo is known for the number of striped marlin, sailfish, and dorado that come into its waters when the sardines show up, and it’s not uncommon to catch more than 20 striped marlins in a day.
+Marlin fishing here is probably the biggest attraction for visiting anglers.

 Fishing At Magdalena Bay

-Just north of Cabo San Lucas is a place called Magdelena Bay and this also has similar fishing to that of Cabo, except it’s a little closer to the action.
+Just north of Cabo San Lucas is Magdelena Bay, which also has fishing similar to Cabo’s, except it’s a little closer to the action.

 There aren’t as many offshore boats in Mag Bay as there are in Cabo but there is an operation that specifically goes after striped marlin, sailfish, and dorado on the fly.